If you’re prepping for McKinsey, you’ve probably heard of the PEI, the Personal Experience Interview.

 What is the “Personal Impact’ of McKinsey’s PEI

-1. Leading without formal authority – Influencing people and outcomes without relying on a title, driven by vision, persistence, and the ability to rally others.
+- Leading without formal authority.
+You influence people and outcomes without a title using vision, persistence, and the ability to build support.

 In short, personal impact is about shaping outcomes by winning both hearts and minds.